 Please note that a visit to Provence entails a fair amount of walking to fully enjoy your holiday experience.
 You should feel comfortable being able to walk for extended periods of time.
 Many of the avenues and walk ways are made of cobblestone.
 Comfortable walking shoes are essential.

-Holiday Inn Nice
+Holiday Inn Nice or similar

 Hotel Address20 Boulevard Victor Hugo